 - GGC uses only the official job title listed in its online directory.
-However, sometimes abbreviations appear in those titles that should be spelled out, like "Sr." - Titles are only capitalized when appearing before a person's name, as in "President John Smith."
-They are lowercased when appearing after the name, as in "Jane Jones, president." - While the title itself is lowercased after the name, if a formal name/word is part of the job title, then it is capitalized, as in, "John Smith, assistant director of Human Resources" or "Dr. Jane Jones, associate professor of English." - Disciplines are lowercased when they stand alone or follow a name.
+However, due to a character limit in some college databases, sometimes abbreviations appear in directory titles that should be spelled out, like "Sr." - Titles are only capitalized when appearing before a person's name, as in "President John Smith."

+They are lowercased when appearing after the name, as in "Jane Jones, president."
+At GGC, we prefer to list all titles after the name, with few exceptions. - While the title itself is lowercased after the name, if a formal name/word is part of the job title, then it is capitalized, as in, "John Smith, assistant director of Human Resources" or Dr. Jane Jones, associate professor of English." - Lowercase disciplines when they stand alone or follow a name.
 Words like "English" would be capitalized. - When used after a name in a sentence, an academic or professional abbreviation is set off by commas.
 Examples: John Doe, Ph.D., taught the course.
-Jane Smith, BSN, works at the hospital. - Never use both "Dr." and "Ph.D.," as they are redundant.

-- Do not combine "Dr." with another title before the name, as in "Dr. President John Smith."
+Jane Smith, BSN, works at the hospital. - Never use both "Dr." and "Ph.D.," as they are redundant. - When listing faculty with physicians, switch from "Dr." to "Ph.D., Ed.D., M.D.," etc. to avoid confusion about the doctorates involved. - Some formal materials may require the use of "Ph.D., Ed.D.," etc. - Do not combine "Dr." with another title before the name, as in "Dr. President John Smith."
 Use "Dr." first and the title last, as in "Dr. John Smith, president."
-If you must use "Ph.D.," use a phrase as in "John Smith, Ph.D., who is president of" - "PhD" without the periods is only appropriate when you must save space on flyers, PowerPoint slides, etc. - Do not use "professor" as in "Professor Jane Jones" to refer to someone unless their job title indicates they are a full professor.
+If you must use "Ph.D.," use a phrase as in "John Smith, Ph.D., who is president of ...."

+- "PhD, EdD, MD," and other credentials may be used without the periods only when you must save space on flyers, PowerPoint slides, etc., or if it is the style of a particular material to omit the periods. - Do not use "professor" as in "Professor Jane Jones" to refer to someone unless their job title indicates they are a full professor.
 This reflects the dominant practice across higher ed.

+Training

-Training - Do not use the plural "trainings."
-Use "training sessions, activities, events," or other noun in combination with the adjective "training."
+Do not use the plural "trainings."
+Use "training sessions," "training activities," "training events," or other combination of "training" with a noun.